Thai opposition leader wants election delayed to allow reforms

 The National Anti-Corruption Commission is also probing allegations of dereliction of duty relating to a failed rice intervention scheme.
 If it decides there is a case to answer, she faces impeachment by the Senate.

-Her supporters have said they will take to the streets if she is removed by what they say are politicised judges.
+Her supporters have said they will take to the streets if she is removed by what they say are politicized judges.
 The risk of confrontation with anti-government protesters lends urgency to mediation efforts.

 Yingluck has led a caretaker government with limited fiscal powers since dissolving parliament in December.